The Last Male on Earth: screening & live debate

 Mercy holds a master's degree in Biology (Human Ecology) from the Vrije Universiteit Brussel.
 She has experience in human-wildlife conflict studies in Uganda and consensus-building approaches for managing conservation conflicts.
 In 2019 she started a PhD at the RMCA, in which she further explores the potential of 'citizen science' in Uganda.

-The documentary and the debate will remain available for you to watch online until 23 May 2020, 8pm, via the link in the registration email.
+The documentary will remain available for you to watch online until 23 May 2020, 8pm, via the link in the registration email.

 Biodiversity in Central Africa is a common thread both in the research and in the permanent exhibition of the AfricaMuseum.